Mark James, aka as #ManInTheHat, is a Vocal coach/Singing Teacher that is based in the Somerset area with students all over the UK.

 A firm believer in music should be enjoyed by everyone, Mark also runs ROK!T, a choir open to everyone regardless of experience or ability.
 ROK!T’s main aim to allow people to enjoy singing, have fun and be part of a group that they can be proud of.

-Also in 2011, wrote a one act play called Dear Mother.
+In 2011, Mark wrote the one-act play Dear Mother.
 It is the story of how a young boy experienced the Great War.
 It highlighted the innocents of youth and the harsh realities of war, all through letters home to his mother.
-The play was produced and Directed by Mark and was nominated for 16 awards winning 8, including best actor for Mark himself who play the role of Senior Thomas.
-Dear Mother has since been published by Magic Oxygen Publishing and has been licence to be performed all over the world.
+The play was produced and directed by Mark and was nominated for 16 awards winning 8, including best actor for Mark himself who plays the role of Senior Thomas.
+Dear Mother is published by Play Scripts

-Mark has aways had a philosophy that as a teacher he should always continue to train himself to ensure that he gives the best possible lessons to his students and also keeps up to date with the latest techniques and practises.
-Since passing his Musical Theatre Diploma Mark has also undergone training and workshops with Simon McEnry (English and Welsh National Opera), Fra Fee (Les Miserable film and stage) and Andy Riess (Director Les Miserable National Tour and creator of Beyond the Barricade).
-In 2017 Mark also gained a Diploma in teaching contemporary singing from the Voice College, gaining distinctions for all his teaching practises and an upper merit over all.
+Mark has always had a philosophy that as a teacher he should always continue to train himself to ensure that he gives the best possible lessons to his students and also keeps up to date with the latest techniques and practices.
+Since passing his Musical Theatre Diploma Mark has also undergone training and workshops with Simon McEnery (English and Welsh National Opera), Fra Fee (Les Miserable film and stage) and Andy Riess (Director Les Miserable National Tour and creator of Beyond the Barricade).
+In 2017 Mark also gained a Diploma in teaching contemporary singing from the Voice College, gaining distinctions for all his teaching practises and upper merit overall.
 Mark is continuing his training in 2018 with Dr Voice, one of the industries top vocal coaches specialising in healthy singing techniques.